cesarinsalad/odin-recipes/README.md

 # odin-recipes
-Recipes website project used for The Odin Projec
+Recipes website project used for The Odin Project